shaltiel/42Noir-ofEasycontroller/README.md

 # Easycontroller
 Application for using midi-controllers in a convinient way across max/msp and openframework (Only for Mac users).
-Allows also communication from max to openframework.
+Allows also easy communication between Max and Openframework.

 # Instrouction for using it with openframework: